40843245/CPP/Object/OOP/Overloading/overloading in CPP.md

   Unncessary operations does NOT performed at runtime.

 3. There are slightly difference in C/C++ for overloadable operators.

 In C++, the number of overloadable operator more than C.

+From this paragraph (from BCS),

+  Most can be overloaded.

+  The only C operators that can't be are . and ?:

+  (and sizeof, which is technically an operator).

+  C++ adds a few of its own operators, most of which can be overloaded except :: and .*.

 ### Syntax
 #### For declaration,